PossiblyAxolotl/PossiblyAxolotl-Wiki/wiki/3d_gang.md

 The 3D Gang is a group channel for YouTube 3D animators.
 Currently it primarily features disstracks on various people including members of the channel and game developer [AIA](/aia).
 The 3D gang is known for [zarting](/zart), however, nobody knows what that really means.

-Along with individual per-person Discord servers, the 3D Gang has a shared Discord server[^disc].
+Along with individual per-person Discord servers, the 3D Gang has a shared [Discord server](https://discord.gg/rC3xYvyfap).

 ## Channel